 Japan is all about the pursuit of perfection, and this theme runs through all of the destinations you visit, whether they are old or modern.
 Fly to Osaka, and travel 90 minutes into the mountains.
 Here, at Mount Koya, you spend a night in a monastery with Shingon Buddhist monks.
 Descending from the mountains, you will move next to explore Kyoto, a city of grand temples and gardens, where secrets hide in places guides know where to look.
 This is the heartbeat of Japanese culture, and you will gain exclusive access to experiences not found in guidebooks or tourist itineraries.

 Travel onwards for a night in Takayama, home of wooden merchant homes and famous Hida beef, and then to Kanazawa, a town of ancient teahouses and Samurai residences where the dining switches to kaiseki cuisine.
 For both nights, you will stay in a ryokan, an experiential part of traveling in Japan.
 Take the bullet train to Tokyo to end with two full days in the capital.
 With art and food as your lenses, you can explore the most interesting neighborhoods to continue to explore what makes Japan so unique.
 Your itinerary will include closed-door galleries and a sushi-making workshop for two very different examples of the search for perfection.
-Consider learning more about our travelers’ best travel experiences by reading their travel reviews from China and Japan.

 $5,679 per person (excluding international flights)